ujjwal-shekhar/personal-site/src/content/post/miptCppCourse/mipt-cpp-course.md

 ### Vectors of development

 Consider an implementation of something like a `find_msb`.
-The most C-like way of doing this is to have.
-Since we don't have templates/generics in C, we use a macro:
+The most C-like way of doing this is to have a for loop.
+Since we don't have templates/generics in C, we use a macro on the parameter type:

 ```cpp
 int find_msb(MSB_TYPE msb) {